mohammed-mahmudul-hasan/ccms/README.md

 </ul>

 <h3>6.
 Build Management</h3>
-<p>Android Studio uses the Gradle build system to compile, test, and package your app.
+<p>Android Studio uses the Gradle build system to compile, test, and package the app.
 Gradle is a powerful and flexible build system that provides a lot of customization options to help you manage your build process.</p>
 <p>Check the build.gradle file of my project <a href="https://github.com/mohammed-mahmudul-hasan/ccms/blob/main/app/build.gradle" target="_blank">here.</a> </p>
 <p><a href="https://github.com/mohammed-mahmudul-hasan/ccms/blob/main/folder1/build_successful.png" target="_blank">Here</a> is a proof that my project build is successful and apk is generated successfully.
 Additional <a href="https://github.com/mohammed-mahmudul-hasan/ccms/blob/main/folder1/build_success_message.png" target="_blank">proof</a></p>

 <h3>7.
 Unit-Tests</h3>
 <p>Unit testing in Android Studio involves writing tests for individual units of code, such as methods and classes, to ensure that they work as expected.
 Unit tests are typically run automatically whenever code changes are made, and they provide a fast and convenient way to catch bugs and prevent regressions before they reach users.
-To write unit tests in Android Studio, you need to create a separate test project, typically within the same repository as the main app project.
-You can use the JUnit library, which is included with Android Studio, to write and run your tests.</p>
+To write unit tests in Android Studio, I've used the JUnit library, which is included with Android Studio.</p>
+<p>I've written two java class to do the Unit-Tests, one is for user login and another for user registration or signup process.
+The test code are available as <a href="https://github.com/mohammed-mahmudul-hasan/ccms/blob/main/app/src/test/java/com/example/ccms/SignupActivityTest.java" target="_blank">SignupActivityTest</a> and <a href="https://github.com/mohammed-mahmudul-hasan/ccms/blob/main/app/src/test/java/com/example/ccms/loginTest.java">loginTest.</a> </p>

 <h3>8.
 Continuous Delivery</h3>

 <p>GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your software development workflows.
 With GitHub Actions, you can create custom workflows to automatically build, test, and deploy your code whenever a code change is pushed to your repository.</p>
 <p>For the continuous delivery pipeline I used GitHub Actions.
 It's Android CI workflow and check the <a href="https://github.com/mohammed-mahmudul-hasan/ccms/blob/main/.github/workflows/android.yml" target="_blank">android.yml file.</a>  Here is the link of the<a href="https://github.com/mohammed-mahmudul-hasan/ccms/actions" target="_blank"> website </a> and a <a href="https://github.com/mohammed-mahmudul-hasan/ccms/blob/main/folder1/github_action.png">screenshot</a> is added to show the workflow of the GitHub Actions.</p>

 <h3>9.
 IDE</h3>